Actindo-AG/Documentation/Core1Platform/AdministratingCore1/05_EngineRoom.md

 ## Check database utilization

 Your company has purchased a certain amount of data storage space assigned the main account.
 If a sandbox is created, it is assigned an amount of storage space from the main account.
-This reduces the number of storage space available in the main account.
+This reduces the number of storage space available there.
 Actindo has an eye on the data storage utilization.
 Isolated overruns will have no effect.
 But if your data storage utilization is permanently over the limit, Actindo will contact you.

 #### Prerequisites